tzahan/ScolarRAG/README.md

-# 🎓 ScholarRAG

-**Retrieval-Augmented Generation (RAG) System for Academic Research**
+# 🎓 ScholarRAG: Retrieval-Augmented Q&A System for Academic Documents

+**Empowering academic research with intelligent document understanding**

+**ScholarRAG** is an interactive **Retrieval-Augmented Generation (RAG)** system built using **LangChain**, **OpenAI embeddings**, and **ChromaDB**.
+It enables **question-answering and summarization** over complex academic documents — in this case, my Master’s thesis:
-A complete RAG pipeline built on my Master's thesis: *"Personalized Summarization of Global News: Managing Bias with Large Language Models"*
+> *"Personalized Summarization of Global News: Managing Bias with Large Language Models"*

-This project demonstrates end-to-end RAG implementation, from document processing to interactive Q&A, showcasing fundamental LLM engineering skills.
+This project demonstrates **end-to-end LLM application engineering**, from document parsing and semantic chunking to retrieval, generation, evaluation, and deployment via an interactive Gradio interface.
+It’s designed to showcase **hands-on expertise in RAG architectures**, **prompt engineering**, and **vector-based semantic search** — skills essential for modern AI developers and research engineers.

 ---